Moestopo: Japanese occupation

 After the Japanese occupied Indonesia in 1942 Moestopo was arrested by the Kempeitai as a suspected Indo (a person of mixed European and Indonesian heritage); this suspicion was based on Moestopo's large frame.
 However, he was soon released and, after serving as an army dentist for the Japanese, received military training in Bogor.
 Along with future generals Sudirman and Gatot Soebroto, he finished at the top of his class.
 During his training he wrote a paper on the military applications of bamboo spears tipped with horse feces, for which he received high marks.

 Upon graduation, Moestopo was given the command of troops command of PETA troops in Sidoarjo.
 Soon afterwards, he was promoted to commander of the native forces protecting Gresik and Surabaya; he was one of only five Indonesians to receive such a promotion.
 While in Surabaya, he worked at relieving the rising unemployment rate by establishing workshops to produce soap and toothbrushes and reportedly pushed for his men to put horse manure on their bamboo spears to spread tetanus and eat cats for better night vision – the remains of eaten cats are said to have been buried in their own heroes' cemetery.

 Indonesian National Revolution

 After the end of World War II, on 17 August 1945 Indonesia proclaimed its independence; Moestopo maintained control of the nascent military forces in Surabaya and forcibly disarmed the Japanese forces while armed with bamboo spears.
-In October of that year he was appointed become interim Minister of Defence.
+In October of that year he arrested interim Minister of Defence Sulyoadikusumo who went to Surabaya on a visit, and Moestopo claimed his office although he would later relent.
 On 25 October of that year, the 49th Indian Infantry Brigade under the command of Brigadier general Aubertin Walter Sothern Mallaby, arrived in the city; Mallaby sent his intelligence officer Captain Macdonald to meet with Moestopo.
 According to Macdonald's report, Moestopo was opposed to the arrival of British forces.